lcsvcn/auto-steam-discovery-queue/README.md

 It will work 4 ever, as long as the steam site is not changed.
 In case of any alteration of the css in this pages, it might not work anymore, but probably I will made a new one that works.

+Observation: Depending of you steam language the stop will not work.
+To fix put the word that means tomorrow or put the steam in english, I'll try to find a generic aprouch to that in the future.

 IF it is not working anymore or you find any bugs on the script send an e-mail for me at lcs.vcn@gmail.com with the tag  [auto-steam-discovery-queue] at subject field.
 Thanks. :)